Embird Embroidery Software

 Vector object filled with stitches

-Left: outline of object made with few nodes and curves.
-Right: stitches generated to fill the object
+Left: An object contour created with nodes and curves.
+Right: Stitches generated to fill the defined object.

 Layers of digitized design

-From raster image through vectorized outlines to stitches.
-Source file stores them in layers stacked one upon another.
+The workflow from raster image through vectorized outlines to generated stitches.
+The source file stores these elements in organized layers.

 Embird provides several digitizing applications:

-1. Digitizing Tools for digitizing logos and fancy designs.
-Input (optional) is photo or artwork
+1. Digitizing Tools: Used for digitizing logos and fancy designs.
+Input can be a photo or artwork.

-5. Font Engine converts computer TrueType and OpenType fonts into emroidery lettering.
-It also converts other graphic vector files like SVG files into embroidery designs
+4. Font Engine: Converts TrueType and OpenType fonts into embroidery lettering and converts vector formats like SVG into embroidery designs.

-Digitizing Tools and Sfumato Stitch share the same application called Studio.
+Digitizing Tools and Sfumato Stitch share the same interface, known as Studio.

 Embird Studio - digitized vector objects (left), vector object filled with stitches (right)